robsheldon/golem/README.md

 ### Passing parameters on the commandline

 One of the examples above includes `--greeting "hello, world"`.
-Command scripts can use a Golem helper function called `need` to look for named longopts in the script invocation.
+Command scripts can use a Golem helper function called `needopt` to look for named longopts in the script invocation.
 That value is then loaded into a variable of the command script's choosing.
 This makes it convenient to handle complicated systems administration tasks by passing parameters like usernames and hostnames to command scripts as they're run on remote servers.

 ## Writing a script